 Deductible and Out-of-Pocket Limits

-The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2020 calendar year.
-The minimum deductible Is increasing slightly: $1,400 for people with single coverage and $2,800 for people with family coverage.
+The Internal Revenue Service has announced the deductible, out-of-pocket, and contribution limits for HSA-qualified plans for the 2022 calendar year.
+The minimum deductible is staying the same: $1,400 for people with single coverage and $2,800 for people with family coverage.
 (The minimum individual deductible on an embedded deductible plan is $2,800, the same as the minimum family deductible.)
-Meanwhile, the out-of-pocket limit increased by $150 for people with single coverage, from $6,750 to $6,900, and by $300 for people with family coverage, from $13,500 to $13,800.
+Meanwhile, the out-of-pocket limit increased by $50 for people with single coverage, from $7,000 to $7,050, and by $100 for people with family coverage, from $14,000 to $14,100.

 If you have questions about Health Savings Accounts or are interested in one for your family or your employees, please contact JME Insurance at 972.245.0266.